-- The Edge Fractional Laser machine that the Clifford Clinic uses has a laser surgery mode, which Dr Chow used to remove a small hardened cyst that has resided on my nose for ages.
+- The Edge Fractional Laser machine has a laser surgery mode, which Dr Chow used to remove a small hardened cyst that has resided on my nose for ages.
 I was very pleased with the result.

 - My previous experience with fractional was using a machine that projected the laser in a square grid pattern.
 The Edge uses dot projections instead, as a grid like sunburnt pattern is apparently not so in vogue with the CBD crowd.